Mathematics Mastery Primary – a full curriculum, CPD and resources for planning, classroom delivery and assessment Ark Curriculum Plus

 Then, finally, Shaun Dellenty argues that you should make every month LGBT+ History Month, by using February as the jewel in your crown to showcase the amazing work you do each and every day, all year round.

 Each year The Proud Trust produces a free LGBT+ History Month Pack for the theme of the year.

 The 2021 is available now, plus you can still download 2014-2020’s packs freely.

 Into Film invites schools to host a themed assembly this February and use movies like The Imitation Game, Carol and Milk as the centre of lessons on PSHE, SMSC and citizenship.

 If you’re after advice on things like tackling homophobic bullying or how to use language effectively then Schools Out has a whole host of resources for you to use.

-The Gender Identity Research and Education Society has produced three different age-related lesson plans on gender identity.
-There’s one for ages 3-6, one for 7-11 and another for 11-14, all of which you can find here.
+The Gender Identity Research and Education Society has produced two different age-related lesson plans on gender identity for primary school.

 This research report from 2012, Changing Hearts and Minds, is packed full of facts and findings from research into LGBT identities, experiences and representation in Europe.